Best Solar Companies in Michigan

 On the higher end, Josh in Troy, Michigan, was quoted $40,000 for a system, and Brenda in Saint Louis, Michigan, told us she spent $52,000 going solar.
 The size of your solar panel system is a big factor in your total cost.
 It also depends on what incentives you’re eligible for, the condition of your roof and how much sunlight exposure it gets.

-Average solar installation cost by system size in Michigan
+Average solar panel cost by system size in Michigan

-The table above doesn’t include the cost of a solar storage battery — which sometimes costs as much as the panels.
+NOTE: The table above doesn’t include the cost of a solar storage battery, which is sometimes as expensive as the panels.
 Solar batteries are a must if you want real energy independence, especially if you want to go off-grid.
-Permitting, utility fees and maintenance also add to the cost of going solar.

 How can I pay for solar panel installation?